how-to-write-an-email-in-french

 I could also say “Veuillez agréer” (“Please accept”), but that’s more of a commanding tone.
 There’s a reason why it’s called a formule; its structure is set in stone.
 Several good examples can be found here.

 So contrary to what I said earlier, the formule de politesse is one way in which French and American email differ.
-Obviously you don’t need to do this for, say, letters to your family or friends, in which case you could just say any of the following:
+Obviously you don’t need to do this for, say, letters or emails to your family or friends, in which case you could just say any of the following:

 • “Je t’embrasse” (“Love”—not a literal translation),